chriscoates/CV/readme.md

 #### Determined and Tenacious
 - Enthusiastic about dreaming big and a strong believer in a can do attitude.
 An interest in mobile technology influenced the decision to produce a final project in Swift.
 The result was Phlash, an iOS app created by a team of 4 in 12 days.
 Working with a strongly typed language was a great learning experience and provided a good contrast to Ruby and JavaScript.
+- I thrive on succeeding as part of a team.
+Pair programming and group work have at times been intense, but I am confident in my ability to be part of a great team that sets out what it intends to do.

 #### Clear Communicator